Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Introduction

-Healthy gastric folds are thin, smooth, and parallel, but gastric diseases, such as inflammation, infection, ulcers, and tumors, can change the thickness and size of the gastric folds, resulting in irregular bends, depressions, and tears in the lining mucosa \cite{Correa2004}.
-Most of the research on diagnostic support using gastric X-rays is aimed at detecting gastritis, the stage before gastric cancer or the presence of H. pylori infection, which is believed to be the cause of gastric cancer\cite{Cooper1990, Kita1992,Nagano2010, Minemoto2010, Abe2014, Ishihara2014, Ishihara2015, Ishihara2017, Togo2019, Kanai2019, Kanai2020}.
-Among these proposals, methods based on deep learning represented by convolutional neural networks (CNN) have reported excellent results in the detection of gastritis.
-The main advantage of these deep learning techniques is that they can automatically capture efficient features for the target task, which is promising for tasks in this area where disease features are difficult to define.
-However, studies directly detecting gastric cancer from radiographs are very limited, despite the fact that the diagnosis of gastric cancer is much more important in terms of life expectancy.
-This may be because gastric cancer is more difficult to diagnose, especially in the early stages, compared to gastritis, where the lesion often expands and develops to some degree.
-It has been reported that it is difficult to distinguish gastritis from gastric cancer even when using the latest machine learning techniques on endoscopic images, where signs of the disease are easily visible \cite{Horiuchi2020}.
+Healthy gastric folds are thin, smooth, and parallel; however, their thickness and size can be altered by gastric conditions such as inflammation, infection, ulcers, and tumors that lead to irregular bends, depressions, and tears in the lining mucosa \citep{Correa2004}.
+Most research on diagnostic support using gastric X-rays has focused on detecting gastritis, the precursor to gastric cancer, or the presence of {\it Helicobacter pylori} infection, which is believed to be a major cause of gastric cancer \citep{Cooper1990, Kita1992, Minemoto2010, Nagano2010, Abe2014, Ishihara2015, Ishihara2017, Togo2019, Kanai2019, Kanai2020}.
+Among these studies, methods based on deep learning, particularly convolutional neural networks (CNNs), have shown excellent results in detecting gastritis.
+The main advantage of these deep learning techniques is their ability to automatically capture efficient features for the target task, which is promising in areas where disease features are difficult to define.
+However, studies directly detecting gastric cancer from radiographs are limited, despite the significance of gastric cancer diagnosis in terms of life expectancy.
+This may be because gastric cancer, especially in its early stages, is more difficult to diagnose compared to gastritis, where lesions often expand and develop to some degree.
+Reportedly, even with the latest machine learning techniques, distinguishing between gastritis and gastric cancer on endoscopic images—where signs of the disease are more visible--remains challenging \citep{Horiuchi2020}.